-Mr McMaster is a Chartered Accountant and has over 26 years' experience in the area of corporate reconstruction and turnaround/performance improvement.
+Mr McMaster is a Chartered Accountant and has over 27 years' experience in the area of corporate reconstruction and turnaround/performance improvement.
 Formerly, Mr McMaster was a partner of the restructuring firm Korda Mentha and prior to that was a partner at Ernst & Young.
 His experience includes significant working periods in the United Kingdom, South America.
 Asia and the United States.

 Mr McMaster is currently a director AIM quoted Jangada Mines Plc (appointed 30 June 2015) and AIM quoted Arc Minerals Limited (1 August 2017).
-Mr McMaster was a director of Contango Holdings Plc (appointed 26 October 2017, resigned 31 May 2020) and Valor Resources Ltd (appointed 10 January 2017, resigned 6 October 2022).
+Mr McMaster was a director Valor Resources Ltd (appointed 10 January 2017, resigned 6 October 2022).
 He has not held any other listed directorships in the past three years.